 Flood risk management

-Local authorities have regulatory powers relation to flood risk management and are responsible for managing flood risk from surface water, ground water, and ordinary watercourses.
+Local authorities have regulatory powers in relation to flood risk management and are responsible for managing flood risk from surface water, ground water, and ordinary watercourses.
 We also work with other organisations and people to manage flood risk from all sources across Cheshire East.

 The following checkboxes are used for accordion drop-downs.
 When selected, they show content that was visually hidden